raidionics/Raidionics-Slicer/README.md

 ## Setup the Docker images
 • The necessary Docker images are public, therefore an account is not necessary.
-All images will be automatically downloaded upon model selection, which might take some minutes while the 3DSlicer interface won't be responding.
+All images will be automatically downloaded upon model selection, which might take some minutes while the 3D Slicer interface won't be responding.

 The main Docker image can also be downloaded manually:
 ```